Ancient Chinese coinage: Han dynasty

 Obverse and reverse of a Shang Lin San Guan Wu Zhu coin.

-By this time, a full monetary economy had developed.
-Taxes, salaries, and fines were all paid in coins.
-An average of 220 million coins a year were produced.
-According to the Book of Han, the Western Han was a wealthy period:
+By the Han dynasty, a full monetary economy had taken shape.
+Taxes, salaries, and fines were paid in coins, with an average annual production of 220 million pieces.
+The Book of Han describes the Western Han as a time of prosperity:

-The granaries in the cities and the countryside were full and the government treasuries were running over with wealth.
-In the capital the strings of cash had been stacked up by the hundreds of millions until the cords that bound them had rotted away and they could no longer be counted.
+The granaries in the cities and the countryside were full, and the government treasuries were running over with wealth.
+In the capital, the strings of cash had been stacked up by the hundreds of millions until the cords that bound them had rotted away and they could no longer be counted.

-On average, millet cost 75 cash and polished rice 140 cash a hectolitre, a horse 4,400–4,500 cash.
-A labourer could be hired for 150 cash a month; a merchant could earn 2,000 cash a month.
+Prices reflected this abundance: millet averaged 75 cash, polished rice 140 cash per hectolitre, and a horse 4,400–4,500 cash.
+Hiring a labourer costs 150 cash per month, while a merchant might earn 2,000 cash per month.

-Apart from the Ban Liang coins described previously, there were two other coins of the Western Han whose inscription denoted their weight:
+Apart from the earlier Ban Liang coins, two Western Han issues explicitly denoted their weight in the inscription: